 3. Because of facial scars the actress sustained in a London car crash in 1937, her future husband, cinematographer Lucien Ballard, designed a compact spotlight that he coined the “Obie” (Oberon’s nickname).
 Mounted on the side of the camera, the device lights the subject head on, thus reducing the incidence of unflattering facial lines and shadows.

 4. Merle Oberon was only nominated for one Oscar®.
-Surprisingly it was not for 1939’s Wuthering Heights….it was for 1935’s Dark Waters.
+Surprisingly it was not for 1939’s Wuthering Heights….it was for 1935’s The Dark Angel.

 5. Merle Oberon is the only Asian actress to be nominated for a Best Actress Oscar®.